Add Your Heading Text Here

 Making the First Request

-Google Maps Documentation
+Google Maps Parameters

-As you can see in the above GIF you got a beautiful JSON response that shows every little detail like operating hours, title, phone number, etc.
+As you can see in the above GIF, you got a beautiful JSON response that shows every little detail, like operating hours, title, phone number, etc.

 We can code this in Python and save the data directly to a CSV file.
-Here we will use Pandas library.
+Here, we will use Pandas library.

 By the way, a Python code snippet is ready for you on the right-hand side of the dashboard.